Theldus/AMI_BIOS_CodeInjection/tools/mdump/README.md

 minimally with the contents of the PC's memory.
 - Injectable: Its source code is made to be modular and easily injected into other environments, such as within the BIOS itself or even as a DOS program.
+- Position-Independent Code: Once built, mdump does not require specific offsets to work, just place your binary where you want to dump it and that's it =).

 ## Usage
 To use it is quite simple, something like: